muneer78/muneer78.github.io/_posts/2022-07-24-what-is-fact.md

 date: 2022-07-24
 ---

-This was an interesting looks at what constitutes a fact:
+This was an interesting looks at what constitutes fact based vs opinion journalism:

 > What are facts?
 >